gabriele-costa/pests/PITCHME.md

 ---
 ### System decomposition

-Given two transition systems X and A
+Given two transition systems X and A find B such that A

 ---